nilsjennissen/vectara/README.md

 Welcome to the LLM Power Hybrid Search project!
 This project is dedicated to building a powerful and efficient text corpus and retriever for legal documents using Vectara.
 Our goal is to explore the possibilities in new ways of legal professionals search for information, making it faster, easier, and more accurate.

+## What you need

+To use LLM Power Hybrid Search, you need the following:
+- OpenAI API Key

 ## Features

 - **Text Corpus**: A large and structured set of texts that serve as the foundation for our search engine.